 Just days later, the FBI announced that it had thus far found no evidence that would warrant the Justice Department filing criminal charges vis a vis the IRS scandal.

 In 2011 Holder’s Justice Department sued 18 banks, including JP Morgan Chase & Co., for allegedly making false statements and omitting material facts when they had sold billions of dollars worth of bonds to the mortgage giants Fannie Mae and Freddie Mac between 2005 and 2007 — transactions that ultimately contributed to the financial crisis and housing-market collapse of 2007-08.
 In October 2013, JP Morgan and DOJ reached a tentative agreement requiring the bank to pay a $13 billion fine — the largest payout that any financial firm has ever made to the U.S. government.

 The broad strokes of the deal were finalized in a phone call between Holder, Associate U.S. Attorney General Tony West, JP Morgan CEO Jamie Dimon, and JP Morgan general counsel Stephen Cutler.
 According to the Washington Post, $4 billion of the settlement amount was earmarked for homeowners, and another $4 billion would be paid to the Federal Housing Finance Agency (FHFA), the regulator of Fannie Mae and Freddie Mac.
-The deal also resolved a lawsuit fled by New York State Attorney General Eric Schneiderman with regard to the bond sales, as well as a California civil probe.
+The deal also resolved a lawsuit filed by New York State Attorney General Eric Schneiderman with regard to the bond sales, as well as a California civil probe.

 It is vital to remember that the genesis of the housing crisis was a federal government determined to turn home ownership into a de facto affirmative-action program in which banks were threatened with reprisals if they did not approve a certain percentage of risky loans to undercapitalized and nonwhite borrowers.